I’ve only just realised that a personal development book I wrote over a decade ago is also full of presentation skills tips.

 Chapter 2: Stop your wheel

-‘To stop your wheel you must decide to stop sleepwalking your way through life and to stop, stand back and take a long hard look at who you are and where you are, and to then truly wake up and live a more conscious life.’
+‘To stop your wheel you must decide to stop sleepwalking your way through life.
+To stop, stand back and take a long hard look at who you are and where you are.’

 If you keep doing what you’ve always done you will keep getting the same results.

 ‘Ask the real you what’s missing and what if anything is in your way.
 Take a few minutes to do this with each area of your life.’

 It’s only when you’ve stopped your wheel that you find yourself truly awake enough to ask yourself, what’s missing?